 The benefits of segregation

 Total waste costs for the NHS stand at over £11 billion a year.
 Improving waste segregation is a crucial step towards reducing this number, as well as reducing the carbon footprint of the healthcare sector.
 Segregating different waste streams means that they can each be treated differently, in the most sustainable manner.
-For example, yellow bag clinical waste needs to go through high-temperature incineration, as it falls under the EWC waste codes 18 01 03 and 18 01 06.
-This includes infectious waste such as dressings and chemically contaminated waste.
-However, orange bag waste, known as offensive waste, can be treated using lower temperatures, as it falls under code 18 01 04.
-This waste stream includes items such as aprons and gloves.
-Minimising the volume of waste that has to be treated using high-temperature incineration will be cheaper and more sustainable.
+For example, orange bag waste is infectious and needs to be treated as such, as it falls under the EWC waste code 18 01 03.
+This includes waste which is infectious, but not medicinally or chemically contaminated.

 How can Veolia help?